Grant guidelines

 Note: Joint proposals from organisations to deliver project/s that assist beneficiaries to complete all six steps to get their licence will be viewed favourably.

-• establishing a driving instruction business, or employing a driving instructor, where no such service, or access to such a service exists, is limited or is not culturally appropriate;
+- Providing driving instruction, or employing a driving instructor/s, where no such service, or access to such a service exists, is limited or is not culturally appropriate.

-• assisting beneficiaries with the costs associated with obtaining a driver’s licence where no other funding or subsidy is available; and
+- Assisting beneficiaries with the costs associated with obtaining a driver’s licence where no other funding or subsidy is available.

 Eligible items